Introduction:

 2. Embracing Technology for Improved Coding and Documentation

 There we have it, another section of the hospital that is key in revenue management, and this can only be attributed to coding and documentation.
 Upgrading the clinical documentation improvement (CDI) programs and computer-assisted coding (CAC) system is beneficial and has been proven to increase accuracy.
 These technologies help write code faster, thus decreasing the chances of mistakes that lead to denials or underpayments.
-When applied to the hospital revenue cycle management, these tools can help healthcare institutions document all their services and code them properly while staying in compliance with the industry standards and increasing the likelihood of reimbursement.
+When applied to the hospital revenue cycle management, these tools can help healthcare institutions document all their services and code them properly while complying with the industry standards and increasing the likelihood of reimbursement.

 3. Optimizing Claims Management and Submission